edisdev/vue-generate-module/README.md

 After editing the create-module-config.json file, you can run with the script code `(create-module script)` in the package.json file.
 When doing this, you should add module name to end of script. (  yarn create-module Home etc. / Home is pages / component name)

-Just , that's it :) Add
+Just , that's it :)